airpair/moving-from-sql-to-rethinkdb/post.md

 The most noticeable difference, that was mentioned earlier, is that RethinkDB's query language is embedded into Node.js and therefore there is no context switching between querying your database and performing other tasks in your application.
 From an engineering point of view this could be seen to help with productivity for the individual and the team.
 You could also argue that your source code is more readable.

 In SQL systems all queries are sent as strings to the database server for processing.
-In both MySQL and PostgreSQL examples the specific npm modules used provide parameterisation support to add against SQL injection, which is something you need not concern yourself with with RethinkDB.
+In both MySQL and PostgreSQL examples the specific npm modules used provide parameterisation support to protect against SQL injection, which is something you need not concern yourself with when using RethinkDB.

 In larger applications and/or when working frameworks it is quite common to work with an ORM to abstract the need to work with SQL to work with your database.
 When using these in conjunction with MySQL or PostgreSQL you may feel that RethinkDB's API is nothing too special.
 But in this case the important thing to remember is that various ORMs make assumptions about how you want to work with your data, and depending upon its underlying implementation (Active Record or Data Mapper) it can limit and hinder the performance you get from your RDBMS.
 The full power of RethinkDB and its query language is available out of the box.
-You can ORM convenience with it's embedded API without any assumptions limiting which queries will run efficiently.
+You get ORM-style convenience with it's embedded API without any assumptions limiting which queries will run efficiently.

 In the world of RethinkDB you can also use an ORM if you so desire.
 If you would like to have some enforcement of schema you can work with [Thinky](http://thinky.io), a light weight ORM specifically built for RethinkDB.